sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 In this lab you will provision an AWS Relational Database Service (RDS) instance and configure your application to use it.
 Amazon RDS makes it easy to set up, operate, and scale MySQL deployments in the cloud.

+We will use the ``AWS Service Broker``, which is an open source project that allows native AWS services to be exposed directly through Red Hat OpenShift and Kubernetes.
+The Broker provides simple integration of AWS Services directly within OpenShift.

 Using the ``AWS Broker``, which is configured and running on this OpenShift cluster, provision an AWS RDS MySQL service.
 Connect the MySQL database to the application and test it.

 Go to the [Developer Catalog](%console_url%/catalog/ns/%project_namespace%).
 You will see many technologies which can be used.
 One of them is the RDS Service.
 In the search box, enter ``rds``.
 You will see the ``Amazon RDS for MySQL`` service class.
 Click on this RDS Service Class to read information about this service.
 Then click on the ``Create Service Instance``  button to view all of the parameters that can be used to define the MySQL instance.
 The most important options being: